 Basically, people with ATMs are limited in the ability to repair DNA damage.
 A new class of drugs, PARP inhibitors, can knock out alternative DNA repair mechanisms.
 This might sound like a worse situation but in fact it means that with even fewer ways of repairing DNA, the cells might become much more susceptible to treatments such as radiotherapy.

-- Trio RhoGEF amplification a druggable target and potential biomarker in Undifferentiated Pleomorphic Sarcoma.
-Poster presentation at Sarcoma UK Basic science research Symposium, London 2016.
+- Salawu, A. et al. Trio RhoGEF amplification a druggable target and potential biomarker in Undifferentiated Pleomorphic Sarcoma.
+Poster presented at the Sarcoma Research Symposium (Basic Science).
+September, 2016.
+London, UK.

 - Salawu, A. et al. One tumour, two clones: An in vitro model of intra-tumour heterogeneity.
 Poster presented at the European Society for Medical Oncology Congress.
 September, 2017.
 Madrid, Spain.

 - Salawu, A. et al. Trio RhoGEF is associated with tumour progression in Undifferentiated Pleomorphic Sarcoma.
 Poster presented at the British Sarcoma Group Conference.
 February, 2014.
 Nottingham, UK.